-Mohs surgery, as performed by Dr. Koger, is a precision surgical technique that is used to treat skin cancer.
+Mohs surgery, as performed by Dr. Koger, is a precision, tissue sparing surgical technique that is used to treat skin cancers, especially on vital areas of the face.
 During Mohs surgery, thin layers of cancer-containing skin are progressively removed and examined until only cancer-free tissue remains.

-Typically Dr. Koger performs Mohs surgery on an outpatient basis using a local anesthetic.
-In most cases, the procedure lasts about four hours, depending on the extent of the skin tumor.
+In most cases, the procedure takes about 1-2 hours, depending on the extent of the skin tumor.
 The Mohs surgery procedure is an improvement over other approaches for certain conditions, in that it allows for the progressive removal of tissue until only cancer-free tissue remains.
-Not only does it increase the odds of a cure, it also can reduce the need for additional cosmetic treatments.
-Using a scalpel, Dr. Koger removes the cancerous tissue for analysis at the laboratory.
+Not only does it increase the odds of a smaller incision, it also can reduce the need for additional surgery.
+Using a scalpel, the physician removes the cancerous tissue for analysis by an on-site pathologist.
 This process is repeated until all the remaining tissue is found to be cancer free.

-After your procedure, you and Dr. Koger can decide on how to repair the resulting wound, which can include letting the wound heal on its own, using stitches, using a skin flap to cover the wound or grafting skin from another part of the body to cover the wound.
+Depending on the extent of the surgical excision, your wound will be closed either by suture closure, using a skin flap to cover the wound, or grafting skin from another part of the body to cover the wound.

 A great advantage of Mohs surgery is that you know your results right away, and you usually don’t leave your appointment until all of the skin cancer has been removed.
 This provides a huge psychological relief, and you only need to make a follow-up visit with Dr. Koger to monitor your recovery.
 During your consultation and, based on your surgical needs, Dr. Koger will discuss what expectations you should have for getting back to normal following Mohs surgery.

 Your new look after Mohs skin cancer reconstruction